samiajaved/unit-converter-python/README.md

 # unit-converter-python
 It's a unit converter app itis suppose to convert lenght and weight units easily.
-#work flow
+#work flow:
-user select category of units weight and lenght user enter a value seclect "from unit" and "to unit" press convert button ->display result /get error
+->user select category of units weight and lenght ->user enter a value
+->seclect "from unit" and "to unit"
+->press convert button ->display result /get error